How do I get started?

 Yes.
 All Carmenta Latin Course students are required to take the National Latin Exam in March each year.
 The National Latin Exam has a number of distinct levels, each student taking the level of the NLE appropriate for his or her level of competence in Latin and within the Carmenta Latin Course.

 What is the process for taking the National Latin Exam?

-Each Carmenta Latin Course student takes the National Latin Exam online in March each year.
+Each Carmenta Latin Course student takes the National Latin Exam on the NLW website in March each year.
 As long as the student submits the test on time, he or she is able to take it whenever it is most convenient.
 A family member or friend of the student must be present when the student takes the test, though, to act as proctor.
 All rules for taking the NLE must be observed.
 Once students have taken the test, they submit the completed test online directly to the American Classical League, the organization that runs and oversees the NLE.
 Tests are graded and individual student scores are delivered to the Carmenta School, who will then contact students with their results.